Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,4036.169452,4043.827266.md

 ### Transcript

-> question so far can i play a civilization session with you Jace no one more good question pipes nut that's
+> question so far can I play a civilization session with you Jace no one more good question pipes nut that's